Pooh-Shiesty/The-Farmster/README.md

 ```
 pip install -r requirements.txt
 ```
-And once you have all of the requirements installed you can proceed to launch the python application to start farming!
+And once you have all of the requirements installed you can open up the config.py and change your hotkeys and other stuff to make sure the code is working properly for you!

 #### Windows: ```python main.py```
 #### Linux: ```python3 main.py```
+---

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.
+---

 ## Credits
-Took inspiration from [JSpeleers](https://github.com/JSpeleers/BloonsTD6Bot) check him out.
+Took inspiration from [JSpeleers](https://github.com/JSpeleers/BloonsTD6Bot) and [Timotheeee](https://github.com/Timotheeee)check him out.